Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Dirichlet forms and Markov processes

 \begin{example} Let $E:=\BR^d$, $d\ge3$, and $m$ be the Lebesgue measure on $\BR^d$.\\ (i) (Divergence form operator).
 Let $a_{ij}:\BR^d\rightarrow\BR$ be measurable functions such that

 for some $\Lambda\ge1$.
 Consider the Dirichlet form on $L^2(\BR^d;m)$ defined by

 where $H^1(\BR^d)$ is the usual Sobolev space of order 1.
 It is regular and transient (see \cite[Example 1.5.2]{FOT}).
-The operator associated with $(\EE,\mathfrak D(\EE))$ in the sense of (\ref{eq2.7}) is given by (\ref{eq1.2}).
+The operator associated with $(\EE,\mathfrak D(\EE))$ in the sense of (\ref{eq2.7}) is formally given by (\ref{eq1.2}) (this is one of possible definitions of \eqref{eq1.2}).
 By \cite[Example 1.5.2]{FOT}, the extended space can be characterized as follows: